-Your cover letter is almost written!
+Your operations manager cover letter is almost written!
 Before you pop open that champagne, you’ll need to wrap it up with your conclusion and signature.
-Express your interest and enthusiasm for the position and invite a hiring manager to get in touch with you in a final sentence called the Call to Action.
+Express your interest and enthusiasm for the position and invite a hiring manager to get in touch in the Call to Action.

 Then choose the most appropriate signature based on the tone of your greeting and your relationship with the employer.
 “Warm regards,” “Sincerely” or “Thank you” can all make great options.

 The goal of this section: Create a positive and respectful Call to Action that leaves a hiring manager wanting to get in touch, sign off with the most appropriate signature for your potential employer

 Entry level operations manager cover letter – tools and strategies

 While on the job search for an operations manager job, there are a few key qualities you’ll want to convey:

 - Management skills: Motivation, negotiation, conflict resolution and time management – being able to manage processes and the people behind them are at the core of this position.
 Give examples that show how you lead with authority while still considering your teams’ needs.

 - Communication skills: You’ll be dealing with multiple departments within the company – if not all of them.
 The ability to stay organized and communicate clearly and professionally are musts.
 Show off your communication skills through error-free writing, strong action verbs and easy-to-understand examples.

 - Business administration skills: While in some companies the operations manager is the day-to-day person running things on the ground, other positions require a wide view and the ability to correctly document production, deal with HR policies and manage business operations.
 Make sure to get an indication of what type of position you’re applying for before writing your cover letter.